CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Introduction

-\begin{itemize} \item{We present a simple encoder-decoder to adapt CLIP for open-vocabulary video instance segmentation, called CLIP-VIS.
-Based on frozen CLIP, our CLIP-VIS retains strong the zero-shot classification ability to various instance categories.} \item{We design a temporal top$K$-enhanced matching strategy, which adaptively selects $K$ mostly matching frames to perform query matching.} \item{We further introduce a weighted open-vocabulary classification module, which refines mask classification by correlating mask prediction and classification.} \item{Our CLIP-VIS achieves superior performance on multiple datasets.
-On validation of LV-VIS dataset, our CLIP-VIS outperforms OV2Seg by 4.6\% and 11.0\% $AP$ using the backbone ResNet50 and ConNext-B. When evaluating novel categories, our CLIP-VIS outperforms OV2Seg by 10.9\% and 24.0\% $AP$, which demonstrates the good zero-shot classification ability to novel categories.
-When using the ResNet50 as backbone, our CLIP-VIS outperforms OpenVIS by 1.7\% $AP$ on the validation set of BURST dataset.} \end{itemize}
+\begin{itemize} \item{We propose to adapt frozen CLIP for open-vocabulary video instance segmentation.
+Our method retains strong zero-shot classification ability to various categories.} \item{We design a temporal top$K$-enhanced matching strategy to adaptively select $K$ mostly frames for query matching.} \item{We further introduce a weighted open-vocabulary classification module, which refines mask classification by correlating mask prediction and classification.} \item{Our CLIP-VIS achieves superior performance on multiple datasets.
+On LV-VIS validation set, CLIP-VIS outperforms OV2Seg by 5.3\% and 11.1\% $AP$ using R50 and ConvNext-B, respectively.
+Furthermore, on novel categories, CLIP-VIS achieves a significant improvement, outperforming OV2Seg by 12.3\% and 23.9\% $AP$, which demonstrates the robust zero-shot classification ability for unseen categories.
+With R50, CLIP-VIS outperforms OpenVIS by 1.6\% $AP$ and 1.4\% $AP_u$ on BURST validation set, further demonstrating its effectiveness.} \end{itemize}